jensmonne/CSharpClock/README.md

-# Customizable Clock Wallpaper for Wallpaper Engine
+# C# Clock Wallpaper for Wallpaper Engine

 A lightweight and highly optimized wallpaper for **Wallpaper Engine** with a few in-app customization options.